Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

   <figcaption>Ivor Cutler in 1973, photo by Alan Messer. <a href="https://commons.wikimedia.org/wiki/File:Ivor_Cutler_1973.jpg">CC BY-SA 3.0</a></figcaption>
 </figure>

-_And they came back and said, would you like to do more?
+_They came back and said "would you like to do more?"
 I sent them quite a few things, and they didn't publish any of them.
 But then the person in charge of the live review section changed and a new guy came in and he said, "Don't do that anymore.
 What you should do is phone me every week and say what's coming up